Course 4: Rust Language

 Course: Structs (from https://doc.rust-lang.org/book/)

-We have already seen the Struct concepts: Structs are similar to tuples in that both hold multiple related values.
-Unlike with tuples, in a struct you’ll name each piece of data so it’s clear what the values mean.
+We have already seen the Struct concept: Structs are similar to tuples in that they both hold multiple related values.
+Unlike tuples, you can name each field member so it’s clear what the types mean.
 Adding these names means that structs are more flexible than tuples: you don’t have to rely on the order of the data to specify or access the values of an instance.

 Here is an example of Struct definition: